Standard Plan: Section House, Cold Climate, 1906

 Jim James Staff Member Staff Member

-That looks great but I still don't grasp exactly this works.
-I'll have to google this new technology.
-Pretty amazing stuff being done these days.
+That looks great but I still don't grasp exactly how this works.

 4. nvrr49